- Anticlimax Boss:

-Anticlimax Boss: Depending on how you view the ending, or if you were waiting for Joker's big move to either happen earlier or be larger in scope and body-count, the ending, chilling though it be, can come off thusly.
+- Depending on how you view the ending, or if you were waiting for Joker's big move to either happen earlier or be larger in scope and body-count, the ending, chilling though it is, can come off thusly.

-If you were looking for a grand rematch between Batman and Bane, sorry.
-Their meeting was fairly civil — but, somewhat paradoxically, still manages to be awesome.
+- If you were looking for a grand rematch between Batman and Bane, sorry.
+Their meeting is fairly civil — but, somewhat paradoxically, still manages to be awesome.

-In the novelisation, Batman's last scene: visiting his parents' grave and the remains of quake-ravaged Wayne Manor: "I'm home."
+- In the novelization, Batman's last scene: visiting his parents' grave and the remains of quake-ravaged Wayne Manor: "I'm home."